Once you have data available in Customer Journey Analytics, the following examples provide useful scenarios for reporting on that data.

 The following example shows that the “Shopping Cart” and “Checkout Information” pages drives most of the calls.

 The cohort table allows you to see how long it typically takes for users to call the call center after having visited the website.
 The following example indicates that the average time for this example dataset is between three to four weeks.

-CJA allows you to use sophisticated attribution models on cross-channel data.
+Customer Journey Analytics allows you to use sophisticated attribution models on cross-channel data.
 In the following example, you can see a comparison of applying Last touch, first touch, u-shaped, and algorithmic attribution of revenue to the Google Analytics Channel Grouping dimension.